 The unique composition of this 46-story building was born out of the necessity to keep the Holy Ghost Church intact, which sits at the base of the building.

 From the perspective of standing in front of the church, it looks as though the tall building hovering above is cradling the historic church, which was consecrated in 1943.
-At 548 feet high, the structure located at 1999 Broadway in Denver’s sixth tallest building.
+At 548 feet high, the structure is located at 1999 Broadway in Denver’s sixth tallest building.

 The building, which boasts a sleek international “black box” style of architecture, is a mixed-use structure used for hotel rooms and offices.